Naoko Yamada: Style and themes

 For Yamada, the most important part of being a director is to observe people.
 She describes herself as a "method" director, emphasizing the minds of the characters.
-In an interview about her work on the K-On! series, Yamada states, "It’s very important to me to treat the characters as individual people.
+In an interview about her career at the UK premiere of "Liz and Blue Bird", Yamada states, "It’s very important to me to treat the characters as individual people.
 I don’t think of them as imaginary; instead I try to come in touch with them from their perspective."
-This desire to connect with characters' thoughts and feelings also extends to the frequent LGBTQ+ characters and themes depicted in her works, with Yamada stating that although she doesn't desire to either avoid LGBTQ+ themes or give them special treatment, she aims to depict them as a "natural course".
+For example, she also stated that although she doesn't desire to either avoid LGBTQ+ themes or give them special treatment, she portrays them as a "natural course".

 Yamada's work often features low-angle shots on the legs, a stylistic choice that sets her apart from many other anime directors.
-When asked about this choice, she explained, "when you're nervous, you move your legs around.
+When asked about this choice, she explained, "When you're nervous, you move your legs around.
 I think that it would be nice to express emotion like that."

 Yamada credits the majority of her style and themes to her love of live action film.
 Even though she decided to work in animation, much of her shot composition and use of space is heavily influenced by film styles found in live action work.
 Specifically, her use of low angle shots, shallow depth of field, and varying camera movement, allows Yamada's to pull in the audience stylistically just as any live action film would.
 When it comes to how Yamada thinks about her characters, she focuses heavily on styles of communication.
-Yamada also focuses a lot on the color composition in each shot of her works, by using specific tones she is able to better portray the emotions the characters are going through.
+Yamada also focuses a lot on the color composition in each shot of her works, by using specific tones she can better portray the emotions the characters are going through.

 While much of Yamada's work has focused on female protagonists, her work on A Silent Voice features a male protagonist.
 This was a difficult direction for Yamada because she had said “I love girls, so I want to depict girls from here onwards.
 Depicting boys is difficult.
 For example, I thought a lot about what to do if boys who saw the film thought a guy wouldn’t do something like that.”

 Yamada has been known to encourage her co-workers to have an enjoyable work environment, stating that "when I direct a title, I’m determined to do anything to make it great—so that everyone walks out of it thinking it was worthwhile, glad to have been involved."